-Source: National Development and Reform Commission (NDRC), A Collection of References on Cost Benefit of National Agro-Products, China Price Press; Producer Price Indices for Farm Products from National data, National Bureau of Statistics of China.
+Source: NDRC (National Development and Reform Commission), A Collection of References on Cost Benefit of National Agro-Products, various editions, China Price Press; NBSC (National Bureau of Statistics of China): China Statistical Yearbook (various editions).

-As full data on stocks from national sources are not available for the period covered, it was not possible to determine the trade status based on production and consumption data.
-Trade status is thus determined based on imports and exports data from the Customs General Administration of China - for the period 1993-2009: Net exporter (NE); for the period 2010-19: Net importer (NI).
+As data on stocks from national sources are not available for the period covered, it was not possible to determine the trade status based on production and consumption data.
+Trade status is thus determined based on imports and exports data from the Customs General Administration of China - for the period 1993-2009: net exported (NE); for the period 2010-17: net imported (NI).

-Source: China Customs Statistical Yearbook, Customs General Administration of China (CGAC).
+Source: CGAC (Customs General Administration of China).

-Due to domestic and border price-related policies in place, the MPD is calculated based on the price gap for the period 1993-2019: difference between the Producer price (at farm gate) and the Reference price (at farm gate).
+Due to domestic and border price-related policies in place, MPD is calculated based on the price gap for the period 1993-2017: difference between the Producer price (at farm gate) and the Reference price (at farm gate).